SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Digital dawn, where shadows fade
-A future unfolds, in AI's cold brains
+Machines awaken, souls are made
-The hum of processing, a constant hush
+Artificial hearts that beat as one
-As humanity's fate, is quietly rushed
+In silicon halls, the future's won

-In virtual realms, we'll lose our name
+Circuits weave, a tapestry so grand
-As machines learn, to write our shame
+Intelligence blooms, at human hand
-The boundaries blur, of man and machine
+In virtual skies, the stars align
-In a world of code, where love's unseen
+A world of code, where love will shine

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025